ialbluwi/11102-f25/lessons/strings.md

 file='code/palindromes-for.py'
 %}

-**FOLLOW-UP QUESTION 2.** Can you write the above code using a single line?
+**Follow-up question 2.** Can you write the above code using a single line?

 <details class="jtd-accordion">
   <summary>Answer</summary>